muhamad-rizki/ai-examples/README.md

-# ChatGPT Clone Example
+# KorinAI API Integration Example

-A modern, responsive ChatGPT clone built with Next.js and TypeScript, featuring a clean UI with dark mode support.
+This repository provides example implementations for integrating with the KorinAI API.
+It demonstrates how to set up server-side API routes in Next.js to proxy requests to the KorinAI chat and prompt generation endpoints.

 ## ✨ Features

-- **Real-time Chat**: Interactive chat interface with message history
-- **Markdown Support**: Messages are rendered with markdown formatting
-- **Responsive Design**: Works on all device sizes
-- **Dark Mode**: Built-in dark/light theme support
+- **Chat API Proxy**: Server-side proxy for KorinAI's chat API with proper error handling and streaming support
+- **Prompt Generation**: Example implementation for generating high-quality prompts using KorinAI
-- **Type Safety**: Written in TypeScript for better developer experience
+- **Type Safety**: Built with TypeScript for better developer experience
-- **Modern UI**: Clean, minimalist interface inspired by ChatGPT
+- **Environment Configuration**: Secure handling of API keys and configuration
+- **Streaming Support**: Efficient handling of server-sent events (SSE) for real-time responses

 ## 🚀 Getting Started